 So you've decided to adopt a rescue dog.
 Congratulations!
 This is going to be one of the best decisions you've ever made.

 But before you go out and adopt, you might have some questions.
 We're here to answer them.
-Here's a primer on how to adopt a shelter dog.
+Here's a primer on adoption process of a shelter dog.

-A shelter is an organization, with a physical location, that rescues animals within the community.
-Your city probably has one or more city-sponsored shelters.
+An animal shelter is an organization, with a physical location, that rescues animals within the community.
+Your city probably has at least one or more city-sponsored local shelter.
 Most shelters are at least partially government-funded.

 A rescue group does not necessarily have a physical location (although they sometimes do).
 They are usually entirely volunteer-run and usually funded by donations and/ or grants.
-Animals taken in by a rescue group will likely be fostered by a volunteer.
+Adoptable pets taken in by a rescue group will likely be taken to foster homes managed by a volunteer.
+Sometimes they will focus on specific dog breeds.

 A humane society is an organization with the broader mission of reducing animal suffering.
 When people reference "the humane society," they're probably referring to the Humane Society of the United States.
 A humane society may facilitate dog adoptions, but that's far from their only goal, whereas adoption is the primary goal of both shelters and rescue groups.